MBBS BSc MRCP

 Malvika is a Rheumatology Registrar with an academic interest in hand osteoarthritis.

-She is based at the Kennedy Institute of Rheumatology, NDORMS at the University of Oxford, currently working towards a DPhil investigating the role of gender, menopause and sex hormones in hand osteoarthritis.
+She is based at the Kennedy Institute of Rheumatology, NDORMS at the University of Oxford, currently working towards a DPhil investigating the role of menopause and sex hormones in hand osteoarthritis and an investigator in the HOPE-c study (www.hopecohort.org.uk).
 She is funded by Versus Arthritis and an Oxford Clarendon Scholarship (Oxford University Press).

 She completed her undergraduate medical training at Imperial College London, graduating in 2010 with Distinction in Medical Sciences, Clinical Science and Clinical Practice.
 She received first class honours for an intercalated BSc in Cardiovascular Sciences.